 As I have said before, it is often difficult to convert the scores given by visual acuity tests, into useful information for daily life.
-It is, of course, possible to say that a series of acuity tests show deterioration or improvement, in statistical terms, but when one tries to apply this information to daily life, it becomes very difficult to find agreement, even amongst professionals, about the best way to do this.
+It is, of course, possible to say that a series of acuity tests show deterioration or improvement, in statistical terms, but when one tries to apply this information to daily life, it becomes challenging to find agreement, even amongst professionals, about the best way to do this.

-My own experience suggests that the testing procedures, commonly used by psychologists in the fields of health, education and social-care, are prone to the same problem.
+My own experience suggests that the testing procedures, commonly used by psychologists in the fields of health, education, and social care, are prone to the same problem.
 It is this tendency for testing to produce results, which are opaque to all but the professionals, which I wanted to discuss with the optometrist, in the context of my books.

 The tests showed that my eyesight has remained stable, with the possibility of a very slight improvement in my near acuity, used for reading.
-The question arises because my score fluctuated between being the same as my previous test, and being slightly improved.
+The question arises because my score fluctuated between being the same as my previous test, or being slightly improved.

 After further discussion, the optometrist suggested that although the mechanics of my sight were stable, it was clear that I was finding the reading test much easier, and that this might indicate an improvement in my visual perception.
-In other words, the ability of my brain to process the visual image, given by my eyes, rather than in the physical functioning of my eyes had improved.
+In other words, the ability of my brain to process the image, given by my eyes, rather than in the physical functioning of my eyes had improved.

 As I have explained before, visual perception is not something that optometric testing is designed to measure, but for the first time, I am delighted that the optometrist suggested that the improvement in my visual perception is worthy of further research.
 To explain the clarity with which I now see the world and the joy I get from recognising its beauty, will require a greater understanding of both my eyesight and my visual perception.